underscoreio/essential-slick/src/pages/3-modifying.md

 We saw that `fold` can take a number of actions and reduce them using a function you supply.
 Now imagine the opposite: unfolding an initial value into a sequence of values via a function.
-In this exercise we want you to write an `unfold` method tht will do just that.
+In this exercise we want you to write an `unfold` method that will do just that.

 Why would you need to do something like this?
 One example would be when you have a tree structure represented in a database and need to search it.